HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 **Requirements:**

-This packages was tested for ```Python 3.9 - 3.10``` on ubuntu.
+This packages was tested for ```Python 3.9 - 3.10``` on ubuntu and macos.
 Therefore, first setup a conda environment, e.g.:

 ```
 conda create -n odt python=3.10